 Now, we see a special messenger sent by Yeshua.
 Many read this description of the angel and conclude that it is actually describing Yeshua but he is never described as an angel in the New Testament (he is in the Old Testament).
 This angel is clothed differently than others in that he has a rainbow above its head as a reminder of God's covenant (Genesis 9).
 His face shines like the sun just as Moses' face shone when he came from the presence of the Lord (Exodus 34).

 and he had a little scroll lying open in his hand.
 He planted his right foot on the sea and his left foot on the land, and shouted in a voice as loud as the roar of a lion; and when he shouted, seven thunderclaps sounded with voices that spoke.

 Now, we see the mission of this angel and it is unique.
-The angel held a little scroll (which is the title deed to all of creation) this is the same scroll that Jesus opened in chapter five and is a sign of ownership.
-The angel puts a foot on the seas and a foot on the land therefore claiming all of creation for Jesus.
+The angel held a little scroll (which is the title deed to all of creation) this is the same scroll that Yeshua opened in chapter five and is a sign of ownership.
+The angel puts a foot on the seas and a foot on the land therefore claiming all of creation for Yeshua.
 This is similar to placing a flag to claim a land for a certain country.
 The angel announced the claim with his voice (like a lion) and was answered and confirmed by the very voice of God (the seven thunders).
 The Jewish people were used to the fact that when God spoke it sounded like thunder but today we have actually gotten away from the fact that God can and will speak.